 Industrial electricians get their education either by becoming an apprentice or going to trade school.
 As an apprentice, you will spend four years in the classroom, as well as completing on-the-job training.
 Classroom hours will run about 144 per year, and on-the-job training is around 2,000 hours per year.

-Going the associate degree route will help you earn credits that can transfer toward the apprenticeship program.
-Since it is illegal to do any electrical work without a license—unless it’s on your personal property—passing the licensing exam is required.
+Going the associate degree route will help you earn credits that may transfer toward the apprenticeship program.
+Since it is illegal to do any electrical work without a license — unless it’s on your personal property — passing the licensing exam is required.

 Industrial electricians work on all things electric within the industrial setting.
 Your job is focused primarily on the maintenance and installation of electricity for manufacturing and production.